-The revelation as shown in the lower right photo, is that the SLA did cut the breasts off of women and I have not seen this before, to me it looks like another clear case for the International Criminal Courts (ICC) and I suspect they will find it very interesting as it corroborates our worst fears.
+The revelation as shown in one photo, is that the SLA did cut the breasts off of women and to me it looks like another clear case for the International Criminal Courts (ICC) and I suspect they will find it very interesting as it corroborates our worst fears.

 Images of Utter Horror

 The translations from Sinhala to written English were performed by Channel-4 in London and they are indisputable.
 As Presenter Jon Snow said, "These disturbing scenes raise extremely serious questions for the government of Sri Lanka."

 This is the same military organization connected to terrible sex crimes in Haiti, where members of the SLA were deployed as part of UN peacekeeping forces, there to assist earthquake victims.